Page 2 The project begins

 ´

-The tank was taken out of storage, and mounted with its fuel line and all.
+The fuel tank was taken out of storage, and mounted with its fuel line and all.
 The vent hose is seen snaking its way up towards the roof and back down behind the tank, out through the floor.
 The return line is just blocked off, as we're running a non return fuel system.

 Edit: